agrastiOs/Ultimate-TF2-Visual-Fix-Pack/README.md

 * Fixed Dragon's Fury not to be as laggy and blinding, also particle size now correctly is like the hitbox size and visually improved.
 * Fixed killstreak sheens to work on weapons like the Prinny Machete and the Crossing Guard.
 * Fixed Photo Badge and Clan Pride to have the default texture the creators intended to be used.
 Valve said they would fix it 5 years ago, but it never happened.
-* Fixed Pyro flames being blinding and ugly (now in Pre-JI style), and them just breaking completely sometimes.
+* Fixed Pyro flames being blinding and ugly (now in pre-Jungle Inferno style), and them breaking occasionally.
 Crit flames have also been improved so the vapor is no longer completely separate from the flames.
 * Fixed many weapons missing glows when critical hit boosted.
 * Fixed some cosmetics that sometimes become completely neon-colored (Being completely glowing white/yellow/blue).
 * General cosmetic fixes like fixing bad .vmt parameters and bad/wrong team texture colors. (e.g., several Ellis' Cap reskin cosmetics that had bad materials now look much better, Pocket Medic's Heavy version no longer looks bland and a Spy disguised as a Heavy equipping the cosmetic can fully cloak now, Tyurtlenek's blue texture now matches with Heavy's shirt, Lucky Shot now looks consistent with Soldier's actual helmet, Antarctic Eyewear's white goggles problem (fixed by item's creator) and such and similar fixes are included.)